 The six-horse stagecoach is an easily recognizable symbol for Wells Fargo and dates back to the period of time when Wells Fargo operated a stagecoach line across the western part of the U.S. Wells Fargo is currently the fourth largest banking institution in the United States.

 Wells Fargo’s business loan and credit options are geared mainly toward small businesses, even more so than other banking institutions.
-Their BusinessLoan™ term loan amounts range from $10,000 to $100,000 and are unsecured, meaning they do not require collateral.
-The repayment terms range from 2 to 6 years and interest rates are unknown.
-They do, however, offer a 0.25% discount on that rate if a business applicant sets up automatic payments from a Wells Fargo business checking account.
-Benefits include:
+Their BusinessLoan™ term loan amounts range from $10,000 to $5 million and are unsecured, meaning they do not require collateral.
+The repayment terms range from two to six years and interest rates start at 6.5 percent.
+They also offer a 0.25 percent discount on that rate if a business applicant sets up automatic payments from a Wells Fargo business checking account.

 Wells Fargo is an SBA approved lender for SBA 7(a) and 504 term loans.
 Wells Fargo also offers four more types of business loans.
 Their equipment loan is very similar to a business term loan except that the vehicle or equipment purchased with the loan is used as collateral.
 The other three types of loans offer higher loan amounts ($50,000 to $500,000), prime-based interest rates, and require commercial real estate as collateral.